 In the latest edition of the Inner Circle’s Guide to AI, Chatbots & Machine Learning CallMiner’s VP of AI Rick Britt and Senior Data Scientist Yang Liu answered questions from their user community on a variety of topics on artificial intelligence (AI) in the contact center.
-Join us on April 25th to learn more about AI in the contact center as they present in the first of our AI webinar series, What Can AI Do To Help Your Business Today?

 Check out our AI experts thoughts on these 6 questions from the Contact Babel user community:

 What are the steps we need to take to use AI in our contact center?
 Where would be the best place to start?

 AI can be applied to many places in a call center.
 One of the first things is probably to start with speech recognition.
 Without the text transcripts, audio recording in the raw format is much harder to work with.
 Once we have the text transcript, many natural language processing tools can be used, including search and count of words, scoring of agent behavior, and live monitoring of agents to give suggestions.
 Prediction models can also be generated based on a specific purpose, such as first call resolution prediction.
 Speech recognition is essential in this process, there would not be any text analysis without it.

 Is there anything that successful AI implementations / projects have in common?
 Any pitfalls to avoid?

 AI comes in variety of forms.
 Whether it’s the traditional AI that include natural language processing, or the newer forms including statistical learning, people who are implementing the AI must have a good understanding of the data they are working with.
 Written words and transcripts of speech use the same words differently or may use different words entirely.
 The same algorithm used on both is going to generate different results.
 One of the major pitfalls is using readily available tools without understanding how AI works.
 Because the tools for building model is so easy to use these days, people may not understand the math behind it, and it could generate biased or dangerous models.